Cubic fourfolds fibered in sextic del Pezzo surfaces: Singular fibers and discriminant curves

 \section{Singular fibers and discriminant curves}

 In this section we study the locus where fibers of $\pi\colon X' \to \bP^2$ degenerate, and its relation to the Azumaya algebras $B/K$ and $Q/L$ of Section~\ref{sect:basics}.

-A {\em singular del Pezzo surface} is a surface $S$ with ADE singularities and ample anticanonical class.
-Those of degree six ($K_S^2=6$), are classified as follows \cite[Prop.~8.3]{CT88}: \begin{itemize} \item{type I: $S$ has one $A_1$ singularity and is obtained by blowing up $\bP^2$ in three collinear points, and blowing down the proper transform of the line containing them;} \item{type II: $S$ also has one $A_1$ singularity and is obtained by blowing up $\bP^2$ in two infinitely near points and a third point not on the line associated with the infinitely near points, then blowing down the proper transform of the first exceptional divisor over the infinitely near points;} \item{type III: $S$ has two $A_1$ singularities and is obtained by blowing up two infinitely near points and a third point all contained in a line, and blowing down the proper transforms of the first exceptional divisor over the infinitely near point and the line;} \item{type IV: $S$ has an $A_2$ singularity and is obtained by blowing up a curvilinear subscheme of length three not contained in a line and blowing down the first two exceptional divisors;} \item{type V: $S$ has an $A_1$ and and $A_2$ singularity and is obtained by blowing up a curvilinear subscheme contained in a line, and blowing down the proper transforms of the first two exceptional divisors and the line.} \end{itemize} Types I and II occur in codimension one and correspond to conjugacy classes of involutions associated with the factors of $\fS_2 \times \fS_3$.
-Type III occurs in codimension two and corresponds to conjugacy classes of Klein four-groups.
-Type IV also occurs in codimension two and corresponds to three cycles.
-Type V occurs in codimension three and corresponds to the full group.
+We work over an algebraically closed field.
+Let $S$ be a {\em singular del Pezzo surface} \cite[p.~29]{CT88}, essentially, a normal projective surface with ADE singularities and ample anticanonical class.
+Those of degree six ($K_S^2=6$) are classified as follows \cite[Prop.~8.3]{CT88}: \begin{itemize} \item{type I: $S$ has one $A_1$ singularity and is obtained by blowing up $\bP^2$ in three collinear points, and blowing down the proper transform of the line containing them;} \item{type II: $S$ also has one $A_1$ singularity and is obtained by blowing up $\bP^2$ in two infinitely near points and a third point not on the line associated with the infinitely near points, then blowing down the proper transform of the first exceptional divisor over the infinitely near points;} \item{type III: $S$ has two $A_1$ singularities and is obtained by blowing up two infinitely near points and a third point all contained in a line, and blowing down the proper transforms of the first exceptional divisor over the infinitely near point and the line;} \item{type IV: $S$ has an $A_2$ singularity and is obtained by blowing up a curvilinear subscheme of length three not contained in a line and blowing down the first two exceptional divisors;} \item{type V: $S$ has an $A_1$ and and $A_2$ singularity and is obtained by blowing up a curvilinear subscheme contained in a line, and blowing down the proper transforms of the first two exceptional divisors and the line.} \end{itemize} The classification proceeds by analyzing the $(-2)$-classes contracted in each case and the subgroups of the Weyl group $\fS_2\times \fS_3$ generated by the corresponding roots.
+Types I and II correspond to conjugacy classes of transpositions in the $\fS_2$ and $\fS_3$ factors.
+Type III corresponds to conjugacy classes of Klein four-groups.
+Type IV corresponds to the $\fS_3$-factor and type V to the the full group.
+Each (possibly) singular sextic del Pezzo surface anti-canonically embeds in $\bP^6$ \cite[Prop.~0.6]{CT88}.

+Let $\cDP$ denote the moduli stack of (possibly) singular sextic del Pezzo surfaces.
+It is a non-separated Artin stack of dimension $-2$, as all the surfaces have automorphism groups of dimension at least two.
+The stack $\cDP$ may be constructed as a quotient of the Hilbert scheme parametrizing sextic surfaces in $\bP^6$ anti-canonically embedded with the requisite singularities.
+Another atlas is given by taking anti-canonical images of iterated blow-ups of $\bP^2$ along three points, as described above.
+Both presentations show that types I and II occur in codimension one, types III and IV in codimension two, and type V in codimension three.